sara-sabr/ITStrategy/_pages/en/strategy-build-vs-buy.md

 This Strategy's success will be measured by comparing the following metrics against the key elements of the GoC Mandatory Procedures for [Enterprise Architecture Assessments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32602) and on [Application Programming Interfaces](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32604).

-### Specific to Enterprise Architecture Assessments <!-- omit in toc -->

-- _Upcoming_

-### Specific to Application Programming Interfaces <!-- omit in toc -->
+### Enable organizational (ESDC) agility <!-- omit in toc -->

-- _Upcoming_
+- All new complex or core-to-mandate IT Solutions and IT Products have been acquired under conditions that enable ESDC to make course corrections and design changes in the future as required (i.e.: There are no service agreements, contractual or intellectual property clauses, or technical constraints limiting ESDC to change in parts or in whole the IT Solutions and IT Products.)

-### Specific to Acquisition of new or enhancements to IT Solutions and IT Products <!-- omit in toc -->
+### Accelerate acquisition of IT Solutions and Products (OSS, XaaS, etc.)<!-- omit in toc -->

+- Time to identify, assess, test, certify and approve a new external IT product for use in ESDC is less than 5 business days.​
+- Time to provision a standalone desktop IT product or Software as a Service access already in the APM is less than 30 minutes.​
+- Time to deploy code changes for an IT Solutions from check-in to release in production is less than 2 business days.

-#### Adopting <!-- omit in toc -->
+### Increase reuse of existing IT Solutions and Products, internal and external<!-- omit in toc -->

 - Increased ratio of open source software solutions and products used in production compared to purchased or internally developed ones that are not shareable and reusable.
-- Increased contributions to third-party OSS projects instead of internally maintained changes.
+- ESDC developers and product owners contributes back to third-party OSS projects instead of internally maintaining changes.
-- Decreased ratio of forked versions of third-party OSS unaligned with upstream or without contributions of changes.
+- ESDC developers fork versions of third-party OSS only if the proposed changes are not integrated in the upstream version.
-- Increased number of contributions to ESDC OSS projects from the community.
+- When developing software:
+  - All dependencies are automatically scanned, documented and accounted for.
+  - A bill of material is automatically generated.
+  - Licence compliance policies are automatically applied.

+### Design cloud native Solutions<!-- omit in toc -->

+- All new IT Solutions and IT Products can technically be deployed on premise or on any pre-approved cloud service provider.

-#### Buying <!-- omit in toc -->
+### Loosely coupled Architecture<!-- omit in toc -->

-- Decreased ratio of IT Solutions and IT Products used in production by ESDC for which the department cannot make software changes due to:
-  - Contract obligations with vendors
-  - Intellectual property limitations
-  - Proprietary and closed formats
-- Decreased ratio of IT Solutions and IT Products for which the department cannot choose a service integrator and/or a software maintainer other than the group that provides the software licence.
+- All new IT Solutions and Products support the reuse of their business capabilities as a service via APIs.
-- Decreased use of IT Solutions and IT Products for which there are non-interoperable and exclusive:
-  - File formats
-  - Application Programming Interfaces
-  - Data exports
+- All enhancements to existing IT Solutions include as a deliverable an API for it's capabilities.

 #### Building <!-- omit in toc -->